 Every Tuesday, get to know a bit about the stories behind the books you love, and discover your next favourite novel.

-Sabitha: From music to movies!
-Do you have a “fan-cast” – do you have actors you’d cast as your main characters?
+Sabitha: Do you have a “fan-cast” – do you have actors you’d cast as your main characters?

 Tim: My favorite story in this collection is about a girl who grows up hearing horror stories about Santa Claus and when she’s an adult, joins a Serbian militia and helps to commit genocide.
 I’m not sure anyone would want to adapt it.

 Sabitha: What book do you tell all your friends to read?

 Tim: There are a lot of books that I tell my friends to read, but I am China by Xiaolu Guo is a beautiful work about expatriates, world politics and the ways that privilege informs political stances.
 I also love everything I read by Junji Ito.
 He’s either the scariest or the funniest manga artist working today, depending on your mood.

 Sabitha: Does the location the story takes place mean something to you or to the work?